 San Diego Region - Career Opportunities

+Thinking of a career protecting California's water resources from pollution?
+Be part of the solution.
+Consider a career with the California Regional Water Quality Control Board, San Diego Region.
 We are seeking talented, motivated, skilled persons with sound judgment and creative problem solving skills, committed to a high standard of public service.
-Please review the job opening notices listed below for the details on the position and application requirements.
-If you are interested in a career with our agency, please email Lori Costa at Lori.Costa@waterboards.ca.gov or send a resume that details your education and employment experience to:
+Please review the job opening notices for the State and Regional Water Boards listed at our employment page for the details on the position and application requirements.
+If you are interested in a career with our agency, or have questions about current job openings, please send an email to Jeremy Haas.

 Applications will be screened and only the most qualified interviewed.
 Final filing dates may be extended without notice until positions are filled.